phloe/amoeba/README.md

 <hr/>

-<super>*</super> API is subject to change drasticly and documentation is rather spotty :D
+<super>*</super> API is subject to change drastically and documentation is rather spotty :D